jlparkI/AntPack/docs/humanization/scoring_background.rst

-sequence space that consists of *M* clusters, so we can use it to score sequences, generate new sequences that contain a desired motif, or suggest modifications to an existing sequence that would make it more similar to one of the clusters in the model (and hence more human).
+sequence space that consists of *M* clusters, so we can use it to score sequences, generate new sequences that contain a desired motif, or suggest modifications to an existing sequence that would make it more similar to one of the clusters in the model.

 Remarkably, when it comes to distinguishing human from nonhuman sequences, simple models in this case